5.5. AI/ML Experiments

 Run docker compose up

-How should you configure MLflow in your project?
+How do you configure MLflow in a project?

 import mlflow